bernardoco/move-up/README.md

 For now, this application is capable of:
 * Create an Event
 * Delete an existing Event
-* Sign in for an Event increasing the number of players
+* Sign in for an Event
+* Show participants signed in for an existing Event

 ## Getting Started
 Clone this repository